notlikki/shadowfox/task_1.md

 - Default colors and themes look clean without any extra setup.
 - Works very naturally with Pandas DataFrames.
 - The `hue` parameter makes it easy to add a third variable to any plot.

-**Weaknesses:**

-- Less control over fine details compared to Matplotlib.
-- Not as flexible for creating unusual or highly customized plots.
-- Slower compared to Matplotlib for large datasets.
-- Still needs Matplotlib for things like saving files, adding titles, and adjusting figure size.

 ---